hansonhl/antra/README.md

 g = ComputationGraph(root)
 ```

 The above is equivalent to the previous method.
-The decorator `@GraphNode()` takes in an arbitrary number of child nodes
+The decorator `@GraphNode()` takes in an arbitrary number of `GraphNode`
-as the node's arguments, and will automatically treat the function that it decorates as node's `forward` function.
-Same
+objects that are the current node's children, and will make the function that it decorates as the `forward` function.
-as the previous method, *the ordering of the children in the decorator arguments must be same as defined in the function*.
+Similar to the previous method, **the ordering of the children in the `@GraphNode()` must match the order of arguments
-Finally, the node's name will be the string that is same as function's name.
+in the function**.
+Finally, the decorator will take the function name to be the node's name, and the function now becomes
+a `GraphNode` object that can be used in the remainder of the code.

-The variable names for the function's parameters can be different from the child node names that appear in the decorator.
+Note that the *variable names* of the function's arguments can be different from the child node names
+that appear in the decorator.

 ### Basic computation